wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Result is rounded to a whole number for GPU layer offloading in the load model command.

 ### Models
-<br>Top models for ~2025/02...
-<br>10GB VRam:
-- [Lamarckvergence-14B-Gguf](https://huggingface.co/mradermacher/Lamarckvergence-14B-GGUF) - Best <15b Model at at the time in Gguf format, filename `Lamarckvergence-14B.Q6_K_M.gguf`.
+- [Lamarckvergence-14B-Gguf](https://huggingface.co/mradermacher/Lamarckvergence-14B-GGUF) - Best <15b Model at at the time in Gguf format, filename `Lamarckvergence-14B.Q6_K_M.gguf`, suited to 10GB VRam.
-- [DeepSeek-R1-Distill-Qwen-14B-Uncensored-Reasoner-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Qwen-14B-Uncensored-Reasoner-GGUF) - Possibly good Uncensored Small Chat model in GGUF format, filename `DeepSeek-R1-Distill-Qwen-14B-Uncensored-Reasoner.Q6_K.gguf`.
+- [DeepSeek-R1-Distill-Qwen-14B-Uncensored-Reasoner-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Qwen-14B-Uncensored-Reasoner-GGUF) - Possibly good Uncensored Small Chat model in GGUF format, filename `DeepSeek-R1-Distill-Qwen-14B-Uncensored-Reasoner.Q6_K.gguf`, suited to 10GB VRam
-<br>Under
-<br>8GB VRam:
-- [qwen2.5-7b-cabs-v0.4-GGUF](https://huggingface.co/mradermacher/qwen2.5-7b-cabs-v0.4-GGUF) - Best <8b Model at the time in Gguf format, filename `qwen2.5-7b-cabs-v0.4.Q6_K.gguf`.
+- [qwen2.5-7b-cabs-v0.4-GGUF](https://huggingface.co/mradermacher/qwen2.5-7b-cabs-v0.4-GGUF) - Best <8b Model at the time in Gguf format, filename `qwen2.5-7b-cabs-v0.4.Q6_K.gguf`, suited to 8GB VRam.
-- [Nxcode-CQ-7B-orpol-Gguf](https://huggingface.co/tensorblock/Nxcode-CQ-7B-orpo-GGUF) - Best Python code model  at the time in GGUF format, filename `Nxcode-CQ-7B-orpo.Q6_K.gguf`.
+- [Nxcode-CQ-7B-orpol-Gguf](https://huggingface.co/tensorblock/Nxcode-CQ-7B-orpo-GGUF) - Best Python code model  at the time in GGUF format, filename `Nxcode-CQ-7B-orpo.Q6_K.gguf`, suited to 8GB VRam.
-- [DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF) - Interesting Uncensored <8GB Chat model in GGUF format, filename `DeepSeek-R1-Distill-Llama-8B-Uncensored.Q6_K.gguf`.
+- [DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF) - Interesting Uncensored <8GB Chat model in GGUF format, filename `DeepSeek-R1-Distill-Llama-8B-Uncensored.Q6_K.gguf`, suited to 8GB VRam.
-<br>4GB VRam:
-- [Llama-3.2-3b-NSFW_Aesir_Uncensored-GGUF](https://huggingface.co/Novaciano/Llama-3.2-3b-NSFW_Aesir_Uncensored-GGUF) - Tested and somewhat good, fast Nsfw Chat model in GGUF format, filename `Llama-3.2-3b-NSFW_Aesir_Uncensored.gguf`.
+- [Llama-3.2-3b-NSFW_Aesir_Uncensored-GGUF](https://huggingface.co/Novaciano/Llama-3.2-3b-NSFW_Aesir_Uncensored-GGUF) - Tested and somewhat good, fast Nsfw Chat model in GGUF format, filename `Llama-3.2-3b-NSFW_Aesir_Uncensored.gguf`, suited to 4GB VRam.

 ## Development
 - There is the button to attach files, however, there is no indication of what files are attached, and we cannot add any more rows, so somehow we need to indicate how many attachments there are currently, and what they are.
 Need to figure this out.